top of page

 1. Clear and shared objectives

-To align the people who work in the social project with the results,
+To align the people who work on the social project with the results,

 We will look for projects with clear objectives and benefits that have the